campenr/FileExplorer/README.txt

 License
 -------

-This software is released under the modified BSD license.
+This software is released under the Modified BSD license.
 See LICENSE.txt for the full license.